whuwuteng/PSMNet-FusionX3/README.md

 ### PSMNet-FusionX3

 We also release the code of our method, the detail can be found in [folder](./PSMNet-FusionX3).

+### Dataset proprocessing

+Because the input guidance is sampled from the origin dense disparity, and for the TIN based interpolation, this is processed before training, the detail can be found in [folder](./preprocessing).

 ## BibTeX Citation